Description

 Additional Information

 These policies should be tested by using the What If tool in the References.
-Setting these can and will create issues with administrators changing settings until they use an MFA device linked to their accounts.
+Setting these can create issues with administrators changing settings until they use an MFA device linked to their accounts.
 An emergency access account is recommended for this eventuality if all administrators are locked out.
-Please see the documentation in the references for further information.
-Similarly further testing can also be done via the insights and reporting resource in References which monitors Azure sign ins.
+See the documentation in the references for further information.
+Further testing can also be done via the insights and reporting resource in References, which monitors Azure sign-ins.